arthurlacoste/paypal-checkout-php/readme.md

 This straightforward example shows you how to use PayPal Checkout to process a payment.
 You only need :

-1. file class ('PayPalController.php') that contains the code to process the payment.
+1. file class `PayPalController.php` that contains the code to process the payment.

 2. provide the client ID and secret of your PayPal app.